longy2k/obsidian-bmo-chatbot/README.md

 # Obsidian Chatbot
-A work in progress Obsidian plugin that utilizes the Openai API "gpt-3.5-turbo" model.
+An Obsidian plugin that utilizes Openai API models such as "gpt-3.5-turbo" and "gpt-4".

 ![Screenshot-1](README_images/Screenshot-1.png)
 <p align="center">